aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/html5-canvas-manipulation-using-javascript/_index.md

 ---
-title: Convert Canvas to PDF with Aspose.HTML for Java
+title: Create PDF from Canvas with Aspose.HTML for Java
 linktitle: Convert Canvas to PDF Using JavaScript
 second_title: Java HTML Processing with Aspose.HTML
-description: Learn how to convert canvas to PDF using JavaScript and Aspose.HTML for Java.
-Create dynamic graphics, draw text on canvas, and export HTML to PDF.
+description: Learn how to create PDF from canvas using JavaScript and Aspose.HTML for Java.
+Convert canvas to PDF, generate PDF from HTML, and save canvas as PDF with high fidelity.
-date: 2025-12-01
+date: 2026-02-02
 weight: 13
 url: /java/advanced-usage/html5-canvas-manipulation-using-javascript/
 ---